cxzheng/time-dep-hjb/README.md

 #### Required Library
 Compiling this source code requires [Boost](http://www.boost.org/) library.

+#### Parallel Computation
+The code exploit multi-processor CPU to enable parallel compution (using __OPENMP__).
+The numerical solvers can be accelerated by parallel computation especially when the grid resolution is high.
+To enable parallel computation, turn on the flag `USE_OPENMP` in __cmake__.

 ### Customizing the PDEs
 The code solves the time-dependent Hamilton-Jacobi-Bellman (HJB) PDEs which have the form